mohamed-abdelhafiz-dev/express-ts-new-app/README.md

 1. Create a new project folder
 2. Copy the template files
 3. Initialize `package.json` with the correct project name
+4. Install dependencies and dev dependencies
-4. Show you the next steps
+5. Show you the next steps

 ---